Deep Metric Learning with Chance Constraints: Extended Empirical Study for DML

-We mostly follow the procedures proposed in \cite{musgrave2020metric} to provide fair and unbiased evaluation of our method as well as comparisons with the other methods.
-We provide full detail of our experimental setup in the supplementary material for complete transparency and reproducibility.
+We follow the procedures proposed in \cite{musgrave2020metric} to provide fair and unbiased evaluation of our method.
+We provide the full experimental setup details in \cref{sec:setup_supp}.
+The evaluation results that are summarized in Fig. 3 in the main paper are tabulated in \Cref{tab:all_results_bigger_sop_inshop,tab:all_results_bigger_cars_cub}, which demonstrate the clear superiority of our method, particularly when considering the Mean Average Precision at R (MAP@R) metric.